11 November 2017

 Secondly, the traditional supply chain that manufacturers internal combustion engines will also need to retool for the future.
-The design of electric cars is significantly different to conventional cars affecting the entire automotive supply chain; under floor batteries change seat designs, gearbox requirements require a total rethink, braking systems, suspension – everything.
+The design of electric cars is significantly different to conventional cars affecting the entire automotive supply chain; underfloor batteries change seat designs, gearbox requirements require a total rethink (because there probably won't be one), braking systems, suspension – everything.

-And now, with electric vehicles taking over from traditional internal combustion - the demand for oil will drop dramatically.
-The sun is setting on Big Oil.
+When (and if) electric vehicles take over from traditional internal combustion - the demand for oil will drop dramatically.
+Some think the sun is setting on Big Oil.

-While traditional car suppliers may be hurt by EV growth, some commodities will get a lift, according to BNEF:
+While traditional car suppliers may be disrupted by EV growth, some commodities will get a lift, according to BNEF:

 - Graphite demand will soar to 852,000 tons a year in 2030 from just 13,000 tons in 2015